 Life is unpredictable, and energy levels can vary from day to day.
 Online therapy offers the flexibility to schedule sessions at times that work best for your parent.
 There’s no need to block out a large chunk of the day for travel and wait times.
 Appointments can be easily arranged around meals, naps, or other activities.
 This flexibility empowers your parent to seek support when they feel most up to it, making the entire experience feel more manageable and less like a chore.
 It puts them in control of their own mental health journey, adapting to their needs and rhythm.

-It’s a Medicare Part B Covered Service
+Good News: It’s Covered by Medicare Part B

 Cost is a valid concern for many families, but getting quality mental health care for your parent can be affordable.
 Many people are surprised to learn that online therapy is a Medicare Part B covered service.
 This means that if your parent has Original Medicare or a Medicare Advantage PPO plan, their sessions with a provider like Blue Moon Senior Counseling are typically covered.
 This financial accessibility removes a major barrier, ensuring your parent can receive professional support for challenges like depression, anxiety, or grief without worrying about the expense.
 It makes consistent, high-quality care a realistic option for many seniors.